 Is there anything practical I can do in this situation?

 Being suspended from work will not be a pleasant experience for anyone.
 In most cases, when suspension occurs, it is normally in circumstances involving potential gross misconduct.

 You could use it as a period of time to collect the facts and obtain advice as soon as possible as it could affect your future career prospects.

-We strongly recommend getting in touch with us as soon as possible if you have been suspended from school.
+We strongly recommend getting in touch with us as soon as possible, if you are an existing subscriber, if you have been suspended from school.

 Was this article helpful?

 The information contained within this article is not a complete or final statement of the law.

 While Edapt has sought to ensure that the information is accurate and up-to-date, it is not responsible and will not be held liable for any inaccuracies and their consequences, including any loss arising from relying on this information.
 This article may contain information sourced from public sector bodies and licensed under the Open Government Licence.
 If you are an Edapt subscriber with an employment-related issue, please contact us and we will be able to refer you to one of our caseworkers.